PixarAnimationStudios/xolo/doc/API/README.md

 # Accessing the Xolo Server via HTTPS

 While `xadm` is the preferred way to interact with the Xolo server, all that interaction is done via an HTTPS API, by exchanging JSON data with specific endpoints on the server.
+Even though this has many similarities to a [REST API](https://en.wikipedia.org/wiki/REST), it wasn't developed with the standards of REST in mind, so I will refrain from calling it that.

 There may be times when you want to access the server using those endpoints yourself, rather than using `xadm`, for example, on a Continuous Integration node where you don't have ruby installed, and can't use `xadm`.